Yusyuriv/fl-website-next/README.md

 6. Once you're happy with your changes, commit them and open a pull request.
 A maintainer will review your changes and merge them if everything looks good.
 Your changes should be live on the website shortly after they are merged.

+## Licensing Notice

+This project is licensed under the MIT License.
+However, it includes Font Awesome Free icons, which are subject to their own license.

+- Font Awesome Free License: https://fontawesome.com/license/free

+The Font Awesome Free icons used in this project are provided under the Creative Commons Attribution 4.0 International ( CC BY 4.0) license.
+See the link above for details.